 The paper used for the print is a high quality acid free aquarelle rag watercolour paper.
 The prints are of archival quality.

-The prints are simply rolled up and inserted into a cardboard tube and then mailed with the Certificate of Authenticity to the address that you supply when you checkout from the web store.
-If you order more than 1 print, they will be included in the same cardboard tube.
+The prints are packaged sturdily and then mailed with the Certificate of Authenticity to the address that you supply when you checkout from the web store.

-We will post the parcel within 5 working days by standard mail (please contact us if you wish to expedite the order via courier etc.).
+We will post the parcel within 5 working days.
 We cannot be responsible though for delays in the postal system, which in extremis might result in a parcel taking 4 weeks to arrive to remoter destinations.

 The process of buying prints is straightforward and the notes here are intended to help you understand the process.

-To buy a print, simply click on the ‘Buy Print’ tag, if viewing the print in the Gallery, or ‘Purchase’ if you are already in the web store.
+To buy a print, simply visit the web store.
 You will then be taken to your ‘Shopping Cart’, where you can alter the number of prints you wish to buy.
 You can then ‘Continue shopping’ if you wish.
 When you have selected the prints you wish to buy, removed those you have decided not to buy, you can then ‘Check Out’.You will be invited to enter your name and address and email for order confirmation.
 You will then be directed to the PayPal payment system.

 You will be sent a confirmation email detailing your order.